 Jerome leads No. 5 Virginia to 69-52 win over Gamecocks

-Jerome leads No. 5 Virginia to 69-52 win over GamecocksSouth Carolina guard Tre Campbell (4) attempts a shot against Virginia forward Mamadi Diakite (25) during the first half of an NCAA college basketball game Wednesday, Dec.
-19, 2018, in Columbia, S.C.
-(AP Photo/Sean Rayford)

-COLUMBIA, S.C.
-(AP) -- Ty Jerome had a season-high 25 points and No. 5 Virginia added to its perfect start with a 69-52 victory over South Carolina on Wednesday night.
+COLUMBIA, S.C. — Ty Jerome had a season-high 25 points and No. 5 Virginia added to its perfect start with a 69-52 victory over South Carolina on Wednesday night.

 The Cavaliers improved to 10-0 for the first time since they opened with 19 straight wins on their way to the Atlantic Coast Conference title for the 2014-15 season.
 They showed off their usual stout defense while sending the Gamecocks (4-6) to their third straight loss — and second in a row to a No. 5 team after falling at then fifth-ranked Michigan on Dec.
 8.